 M25 Medicine 821 Inpatient Cardiology

 Students will participate as members of the Barnes-Jewish Cardiology at Washington University Consultative Team.
 They will be part of a team composed of faculty members, fellows, residents, and nurse practitioners that sees a large population of cardiac patients and follows them through all aspects of their in-hospital care.
 Emphasis will be placed on physical examination and the interpretation of modern cardiac diagnostic tests including electrocardiograms, echocardiograms and coronary angiograms and their role in clinical decision making.

-M25 Medicine 822 Honors Medicine - Cardiology
+M25 Medicine 822 Cardiology Subinternship